Basic Information about Japanese Trademark Applications

 The trademark owner may submit arguments in response to the office action.
 The due date for responding to the office action is set to 3 months from the receipt date of the office action for international clients, and 40 days from the receipt day for domestic clients.

 It should be noted that in an invalidation trial that is similar to the opposition system, only interested parties can file a request for invalidation trial.
+It should also be noted that, in principle, an invalidation trial may not be requested once five years have elapsed from the registration date, except where the request is based on public-interest grounds.

 For more information on the latest trends in IPR filings in Japan, please refer to this article.